chinenyejuliet/EDA-ON-RETAIL-SALES/README.md

 - The number of unique customers was calculated to understand customer reach.
 - Transaction frequency patterns provided insight into repeat purchases and customer engagement.

+***

+## Recommendation

+- Leverage Seasonal Trends to develop targeted marketing campaigns during peak periods and promotional offers during low-activity periods to stabilize sales.
+- Insights from customer demographics such as gender and marital status should be used to develop personalized marketing strategies that better address the preferences of dominant customer groups.
+- Loyalty programs and customer engagement initiatives can help increase customer retention and lifetime value.

+***

+## Conclusion

+This exploratory data analysis project provided valuable insights into retail customer behavior and seasonal sales trends using Python and Jupyter Notebook.
+By systematically cleaning, exploring and analyzing the dataset, the project demonstrated how EDA can support effective retail marketing and strategic decision-making.